ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Experiments

 \section{Experiments}

-To evaluate the efficiency of \method, we design a non-prehensile manipulation scenario, as shown in \autoref{fig:intro}.
-The same setup is replicated in the genesis~\cite{genesis} simulation, which enables parallel data collection for accelerated training.
-In both simulation and real-world experiments, we use a 6-\dof \textsc{ur10} robotic arm equipped with a rigidly grasped elongated tool to execute non-prehensile pushing actions.
-Our experiments focus on the task of pushing different objects, drawn from the YCB object dataset~\cite{ycb}.
-The selected objects vary in shape, mass, and frictional properties to test the robustness of our approach across a range of physical characteristics.
-To execute the push parameters in the robot we use a global redundancy resolution method \cite{zhong20240expansion-grr}.
+In this section, we provide details of our models, training procedure and the experiments conducted in both simulation and real world.
+Our experiment setup includes a 6-\dof \textsc{ur10} robot and multiple objects from the YCB dataset \cite{ycb}, with different geometric shapes and physical characteristics, to test the robustness of our approach across a range of physical characteristics.
+All the learning and planning experiments are run on a workstation with an NVIDIA RTX 4070 Ti Super GPU and 32GB of RAM.

+In real world, object pose is estimated with FoundationPose~\cite{foundationpose} using an Intel RealSense Depth Camera D435 mounted on the end effector.
+Additionally, for real-world data collection, we implement a simple reset algorithm that automatically pushes the object back toward the center of the robot’s high‑manipulability workspace whenever it drifts outside that region.
+This mechanism enables autonomous, continuous learning without any human intervention.
+To execute the push parameters with the robot, we use a global redundancy resolution method \cite{zhong2024grr} as inverse kinematics (IK) solutions, which guarantees valid and smooth joint trajectories within a certain workspace region.

+We perform our simulation experiments with the MuJoCo Simulator \cite{mujocoplayground}, which allows parallel execution of multiple environments, enabling efficient large-scale testing.
+The simulated scene in the simulation environment replicates our real-world setup, as shown in \autoref{fig:setup}.

-We evaluate the proposed method in two settings: (i) skill learning performance, which measures prediction accuracy (\autoref{subsec:active_skill}), and (ii) long-horizon kinodynamic planning, where we assess the task success effectiveness of uncertainty-guided planning (\autoref{subsec:active_planning}).
+We evaluate the proposed method in two settings: (i) Skill Learning, where we measure active learning performance, and (ii) long-horizon Kinodynamic Planning, where we assess the effectiveness of both active learning and planning.